 Mr. Shahn took many photos of the Circleville area, and his collection, housed in the Library of Congress, is one reason I chose my particular modeling year.
 The photos are great references for buildings of course, but also for period environmental details.
 This particular photo includes bicycle riders, a mix of brick and asphalt street paving, trucks, weedy side tracks, coal hoppers, train order semaphores, etc. Great stuff.

 Comparing the previous photo to mine from 2020 shows little change, other than the missing warehouse (where the truck dock is in the 1938 photo), soybean oil tanks, and chimney, and some added sheathing.

 Similarly, the southeast side of the plant also show few changes.
-The first is a photo postcard, circa 1940; the second is my photo from to 2020.
+The first photo below is a postcard, circa 1940; the second is my photo from 2020.
 Both are both taken from roughly the same spot.
 The biggest changes are the addition of siding and the subtraction of the boiler’s chimney.

 A Brief History of the Mill